FeeZotter/SimpleViteVueExpressExampleByMe/src/README.md

 ## how to test the server funktionality
 in "backend"

-in console/terminal npm i
+in console/terminal "npm i"

-in console/terminal node .\server.js
+in console/terminal "node .\server.js"

-there is an already working vite build in root

-root don´t need edits

 ## how to test the vue&vite funktionality with server
 in "frontend/viteEdit"

-in console/terminal npm i
+in console/terminal "npm i"

-in console/terminal npm run build
+in console/terminal "npm run build"

 in "backend"

-in console/terminal npm i
+in console/terminal "npm i"

-in console/terminal node .\server.js
+in console/terminal "node .\server.js"